Kitware/dive/client/README.md

 ### src/components/controls

 Controllers are like layers, but without geojs functionality.
 They usually provide some UI wigetry to manipulate the annotator state (such as playblack position or playpause state).

+### src/use

+The modules in this directory are mostly used in `views/Viewer`, and follow Vue 3's composition API reusabiliity patterns.
+These modules, or composition functions, seek to encapsulate state and functionality as a half-step before further refactoring some parts into vuex.

+You can think of some parts of this application as being generically useful, like components on a switchboard.
+Everything under `components/layers`, for example, is flexible enough that it could conceivably be used in any application dealing with time series annotations over imagery.
+The code in `src/use`, on the other hand, is highly specialized to this application.
+It is the business logic that unites all the disparate layers, controls, and events.
+In MVC, `src/use` contains the models and controllers.

+The major benefits of the `src/use` style are:

+* testability.
+These composition functions are easy to harness with unit tests.
+* modularity.
+Private behavior is hidden, and further refactors and features have less opportunity to break neighboring code
+* sanity.
+All this logic and state is technically contained in a single component.
+For the sake of developer quality of life, it was necessary to break the 1000-line `Viewer.vue` file down into more digestable chunks.
+* typescript adoption.
+Typescript will be easier to incrementally adopt.